paulynompico/lost-pets-2210/README.md

-#start the server
-rails s
+// start the server: rails s

-#Run at the beginning
+// Run at the beginning:

 rails db:migrate

 bundle install

-#check the routes
-rails routes
+// check the routes: rails routes